Anup-Deshmukh/TREC_background_linking/README.md

 * Result files are created by both main scripts of two models, IR-BERT and Weighted BM25
 * These result files in turn can be directly evaluted by using the background linking eval script

+#### Steps to run IR-BERT

+* Set appropriate paths in src/path.cfg
+* Run merge.py in wapo/WashingtonPost/data.
+You will need the files listed in "filenames" in this directory alongside the merge script.
+* Start elasticsearch server. command: "elasticsearch".
+(In case of port mismatch check "http.port" in elasticsearch.yml)
+* Run Preprocess.py
+* Run IR-BERT.py

 #### Data Processing [code here](./src/IR-BERT/Preprocess.py)

 * lower case all the text